OctopusDeploy/blog/blog/2021-09/importing-a-deployable-tutorial/importing-a-deployable-tutorial.md

 ## Importing an existing project

-The Export/Import feature can export one or more projects into a zip file which can then be imported into other spaces.
+The Export/Import feature can export one or more projects into a zip file, which can then be imported into other spaces.
 The target space can be in a different Octopus Server instance, and can even be moved between self-hosted and Octopus Cloud instances.

 :::hint
 Now's a great time to [upgrade to Octopus Deploy 2021.1](https://octopus.com/downloads) if you haven't already, using the Export/Import Project feature.